facelessuser/pyspelling/docs/src/markdown/index.md

   default_encoding: utf-8
 ```

-Keep in mind that the encoding of the file gets passed to Aspell.
-Aspell is limited to very specific encodings, so if your file is using an unsupported encoding, it will fail.
-PySpelling *should* properly convert your encoding name (assuming the encoding is valid for Aspell) into an alias that is acceptable to Aspell.
-So if you specify `latin-1`, PySpelling will send it to Aspell as `iso8859-1`.
+Keep in mind that the encoding of the file gets passed to the spell checker.
+They are limited to very specific encodings, so if your file is using an unsupported encoding, it will fail.
+PySpelling *should* properly convert your encoding name (assuming the encoding is valid for the spellchecker) into an alias that is acceptable.
+So if you specify `latin-1`, PySpelling will send it as `iso8859-1`.

 If you really need advanced encoding detection, you could easily enough write you own filter plugin that utilizes `chardet` or `cchardet` etc.